Opened: 1990

 OPEN

-Spangdahlem Middle School, constructed in 1990, has sixteen regular classrooms, three science labs, and specially designed and equipped classrooms for music, art, home ecology, technology education, photography, and computers.
-The school has a stage, media center, cafeteria/multipurpose room, and gymnasium.
+The original Spangdahlem Middle School, constructed in 1990, had sixteen regular classrooms, three science labs, and specially designed and equipped classrooms for music, art, home ecology, technology education, photography, and computers.
+The school had a stage, media center, cafeteria/multipurpose room, and gymnasium.

 The school colors and mascot were determined by the students.
 One eighth grade student was an avid fan of the Georgia Bulldogs, and with his influence, the school became the Spangdahlem Bulldogs, and the school colors are red and black.